Mr-Boxi/web3/solidity_smart_contract/solidity_tools/01_projest_manage/hardhat_workflow/hardhat_workflow_example.md

 pragma solidity ^0.8.9;

-// This is the main building block for smart contracts. contract Token {
+// This is the main building block for smart contract-example. contract Token {
     // Some string type variables to identify the token. string public name = "My Hardhat Token";